Did you know?

 Finding a suitable balance between work and life is a challenge for all workers, especially working parents.
 Some couples would like to have (more) children, but do not see how they could afford to stop working.
 Other parents are happy with the number of children in their family, but would like to work more.
 This is a challenge to governments because if parents cannot achieve their desired work/life balance, not only is their welfare lowered but so is development in the country.

 The more people work, the less time they have to spend on other activities, such as time with others or leisure.
 The amount and quality of leisure time is important for people’s overall well-being, and can bring additional physical and mental health benefits.
-People in Belgium devote 70% of their day, or 15.7 hours, to personal care (eating, sleeping, etc.) and leisure (socializing with friends and family, hobbies, games, computer and television use, etc.) more than the OECD average of 14.9 hours.
+In Belgium, full-time workers devote 65% of their day on average, or 15.7 hours, to personal care (eating, sleeping, etc.) and leisure (socialising with friends and family, hobbies, games, computer and television use, etc.) more than the OECD average of 15 hours.
 Fewer hours in paid work for women do not necessarily result in greater leisure time.
 In Belgium, both men and women devote approximately 16 hours per day to personal care and leisure.